Schools are closing across England after a third national lockdown was introduced due to soaring coronavirus infections.

 Public safety and national security

-Military personnel considered critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 pandemic
+- Military personnel considered critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 pandemicand the delivery of the EU transition

-- Workers who will keep the air, water, road and rail passenger and freight transport modes operating, including those working on transport systems through which supply chains pass.
+- Workers who will keep the air, water, road and rail passenger and freight transport modes operating during the COVID-19 response and the EU transition, including those working onand supporting the operation of critical transport systems through which supply chains pass.

 Utilities, communication and financial services